Integrations-dev/RepositoryTemplate/README.md

 Since we will be pushing the code to the Repository, A Scope 🛡️ of **public_repo** is required for public repositories and **repo** is required for all (private and public) repositories.

-Once cloned , you are all ready to utilise the CliqInformer GitHub Aciton.
+Once cloned , you are all ready to utilise the GitHub Informer GitHub Aciton.

 ## Custom Event Messages ⚙️